DataDog/dd-trace-py/docs/index.rst

     from ddtrace import patch_all
     patch_all()

 Start your web server and you should be off to the races.
+Here you can find which `framework is automatically instrumented`_ with the ``patch_all()`` method.

+.. _framework is automatically instrumented: #instrumented-libraries

 Custom
 ~~~~~~